josherrickson/stats-notes-old/Stata/splinesvsinteraction.md

 <<dd_graph: saving(graph2.svg) replace >>

+Now there's a drop of around 4 at the intervention addition to a flattening of the slope.

-# Obtain pre and post slopes
+^#^ Obtain pre and post slopes

 For comparison purposes, let's obtain the slopes in each time period.